iZackk26/Extended-Reality/main.md

     fossils, paintings, statues, and various historical artifacts.
-This technology is regarded as a potent tool for enhancing the user experience, effectively harnessing its potential to provide an immersive and enriching encounter with diverse historical objects.[@10064611]
+This technology is regarded as a potent tool for enhancing the user experience, effectively harnessing its potential to provide an immersive and enriching encounter with diverse historical objects.

 ## Other uses